 “Our beginner workout involves a moderate set and rep scheme, light weights, and plenty of rest between each set,” says Caine Wilkes, OLY, USAW-L1.
 “Take as much time as you need between sets to make sure you’re giving 100% on each rep and lifting with proper form at all times.”

-Begin your workout with a warm-up, including upper body stretches, calisthenics, and thoracic mobility exercises.
+Begin your workout with a warm-up, including upper-body stretches, calisthenics, and thoracic mobility exercises.

 Dumbbell Lat Workout for Strength

 “Lifters with more experience may consider adopting a more aggressive program,” says Caine.
 “To prioritize strength gains, you’ll lift heavy weights using a low set and rep scheme.
-You’ll also use more advanced dumbbell lat exercises, including the Kroc and seal row.”
+You’ll also use more advanced dumbbell lat exercises, including the Kroc and seal rows.”

 Dumbbell Lat Workout for Hypertrophy

-“If you’re a bodybuilder or simply interested in prioritizing building muscle mass, you’ll need to shift gears again,” says Caine.
+“If you’re a bodybuilder or simply interested in prioritizing building muscle mass, you’ll need to shift gears, again,” says Caine.
 “Choose somewhere between 60% and 75% of your one-rep max weight and do a moderate number of sets and reps.”

 Make sure you really take your time on these reps and squeeze that contraction to fully maximize your gains.